Easy Biscuits

 I recently returned from a trip to Waco, TX where I visited Magnolia Table – Chip & Joanna’s Gaines’ new restaurant.
 When I tried their Biscuits and Sausage Gravy, I decided that the biscuits were the best I’d ever tried.

-After waiting anxiously for their cookbook, we tried them, and now crave this Easy Biscuit Recipe frequently.
+After waiting anxiously for her cookbook, we tried them, and now crave this recipe frequently.

 How to Make Homemade Biscuits

-I guarantee you have each one of these ingredients in your house to make these TONIGHT!
+I guarantee you have each one of these ingredients in your house to make these easy homemade biscuits TONIGHT!

 DRY INGREDIENTS.
 In a large bowl, mix the baking powder, baking soda, and flour.